element-hq/element-meta/docs/crypto/trust_v1.md

   - States (**with TOFU**)
     - Room is encrypted and other users are TOFU-trusted (grey shield)
     - Room is encrypted but at least one user violates its **verified** identity (identity mismatch; red shield with exclamation mark)
-    - Room is encrypted and the user has **verified** the identity of all other users in the room
+    - Room is encrypted and the user has **verified** the identity of all other users in the room (green shield with checkmark)

 ## Behavior for identity mismatch